 We have already seen Challengers publish and win awards for their books, so if you have a story that you have always wanted to turn into a book why wait, have a go!
-If you don’t have a book idea but love to tell stories or are more poetic, why not enter the Poetry and Short Story Competition?
-Each year we will feature an additional competition which could be playwriting, screenwriting, photography or film making; so you can explore other forms of telling your story.
+If you don’t have a book idea but love to tell stories or are more poetic, why not enter the Poetry and Short Story Competitions?
+Each year we will feature an additional competitions which could be playwriting, screenwriting, photography or film making; so you can explore other forms of telling your story.

 We are sure you will find inspiration to put pen to paper which you may be lucky enough to see in print, good luck!